 There isn’t much more that needs to be said about the capabilities and value of paid and sponsored content on.
 Companies realize that they can create massive returns on their advertising investment by creating highly targeted ad campaigns.
 By putting more of an emphasis on video ads, you can maximize that ROI even further.

 Consumers who understand your product are more likely to buy it.
 Seems pretty obvious right?
 The facts back it up.
 According to data by Adobe, shoppers who watch demos of a product are 1.81 times more likely to make a purchase than non-viewers.

 Video demonstrations clear up a lot of confusion.
 Text explanations or screenshotted images help give some picture, but video is simply more complete.
-Seventy-one percent of consumers agree that video explains products better and paints a clearer picture of what it is you’re trying to sell.
+Seventy-one percent of consumers agree that video explains services better and paints a clearer picture of what it is you’re trying to sell.

 Video demonstrations—and live demonstrations specifically—are a great opportunity to connect with your audience because, well, you’ve got no place to hide.
 If your product malfunctions or doesn’t work like it’s supposed to during a live demonstration, then it’s there for everyone to see.
-Live sessions will hold you accountable for your products.
+Live sessions will hold you accountable for your services.
 The payoff?
 Customers will trust you.